rachana5/traefik-challenge/README.md

 ### Method

-1. Discovery phase: I went over the docs for Docker initially, since that was my primary target for completion.
+1. Discovery phase: I went over the Traefik docs for Docker initially, since that was my primary target for completion.
 I completed the basic setup and went over the code snippets to better understand the structure for exposure, basic auth, and middlewares in general.
 Here, I also looked for a project for implementation and chose Wordsmith for its simplicity and web and API services that aligned with the goal of exposing two services.

 2. Testing phase: In this phase, I aimed to add basic auth and rate limit to the Wordsmith project.
 With some trial and error (some of it because of Windows), the deployment was successful.
-Then I went over the Kubernetes implementation as well and repeated the configuration and testing to successfully deploy the services.
+Then I went over the Traefik Kubernetes implementation as well and repeated the configuration and testing to successfully deploy the services.

 3. Writing phase: With my notes from the previous phases, I worked on an initial structure of the guide and added in the details.
 Since the aim was to only add the Kubernetes changes, I kept the section at the end.
 I tried to keep it to the point since the reader is a platform engineer and would have the basic knowledge.